rkrombho/getch/README.md

 curl -X GET http://mygetchhost:port/getch/mykey
 ```

-With hierarchy setup as desceived above, if the query arrives
+With the hierarchy setup as desceived above, if the query arrives
 from `hostname1`, Getch will search through the content of
 the following files in that order:
 ```bash